Legendgreat/setting-up-albw-ap/README.md

 └─ ...
 </pre>

-## Setting up Azahar
+## Setting up Azahar/Citra/Lime3DS

-Now that you have Archipelago set up correctly, we can move on to setting up Azahar so that it's ready for ALBW.
+Now that you have Archipelago set up correctly, we can move on to setting up your emulator so that it's ready for ALBW.

+It's recommended to use Azahar as Azahar is the only 3DS emulator that is still being maintained.
+That being said, Citra and Lime3DS will work fine if you already have one of those installed, although file paths might be slightly different.
+If you run into any Citra/Lime3DS specific issues, please upgrade to Azahar before asking for help.
+I will refer to Azahar often from this point in the guide, but if you are using Citra or Lime3DS just mentally swap the name.

 Assuming you have Azahar installed properly, we want to set up 3 things to be able to play ALBW in Archipelago.